777 Charlie: Theatrical

-777 Charlie had a limited theatrical release on 2 June 2022 with special preview screenings across 21 Indian cities starting with Delhi and Amritsar, and later moving to Jaipur, Mumbai, Kochi, Chennai, Pune on June 6 and Hyderabad, Ahmedabad, Nagpur, Solapur, Thiruvananthapuram, Varanasi, and Coimbatore on 7 June.
+777 Charlie had a limited theatrical release on 2 June 2022 with special preview screenings across 21 Indian cities starting with Delhi and Amritsar, and later moving to Jaipur, Mumbai, Kochi, Chennai, Pune on 6 June and Hyderabad, Ahmedabad, Nagpur, Solapur, Thiruvananthapuram, Varanasi, and Coimbatore on 7 June.
 The film was released worldwide in cinemas on 10 June 2022.

 Earlier in May 2021, director Kiranraj announced in an interview that 777 Charlie will have a theatrical release during the fourth quarter of that year.
 He said that "considering the budget, scale and the pan-Indian approach, one cannot assure the film being streamed in an over-the-top media service.
 The making of the film has been very taxing deal on us, sure, but the whole team wishes that the audience gets to see the film on the big screen.
 We have our hopes pinned on the vaccination drive and the government's approach in controlling the pandemic, thus the audience will be receptive to watching films in the theatres."
-The film will also be dubbed and released in Hindi, Telugu, Tamil, and Malayalam languages.
+The film also released in Hindi, Telugu, Tamil, and Malayalam languages.

 The team planned to release the film on the last week of December, as the producers had a sentiment with Shetty's last two successful releases Kirik Party and Avane Srimmannarayana had released on the last week of December.
 In September 2021, the makers announced that 777 Charlie would be released theatrically on 31 December 2021, coinciding the New Year's Eve.
 A few weeks before the scheduled release, the producers announced that the premiere would be postponed.
 Apart from being considered for a dubbed version in Russian, it was reported to be one of the 39 movies considered by China to dub in their language.
+Two years after the initial release, the movie is set to be dubbed and released in Japanese on 28 June 2024 across Japan by Shochiku studios.
+Further the director also confirmed that the dubbing rights have been sold to few production houses in Russia, Taiwan, Latin America, Italy and Germany.